MD2Korg/howto.md2k.org/docs/smartphone/index.md

 The signal processing for Fieldstream and AutoSense were on a Matlab batch-processing codebase that operates on data after a participant has returned the data collection device to the lab.
 Therefore, no real-time sensor-triggered notifications or interventions were possible with the existing framework and furthermore, the codebase does not lend itself well to distributed processing for scalable application performance.

 ## Novelty
-mCerebrum, on the other hand, is designed to be compatible with mobile platforms so as to support real-time signal processing of high-frequency data streams in excess of 800 hertz, while meeting quality of service requirements for the mobile platform.
-In addition, mCerebrum is designed as an open-source project so that it can be easily used by the community and modified to suit specific research needs.
+mCerebrum is designed to be compatible with mobile platforms so as to support **real-time signal processing of high-frequency data streams** in excess of 800 hertz, while meeting quality of service requirements for the mobile platform.
+In addition, mCerebrum is designed as an **open-source project** so that it can be easily used by the community and modified to suit specific research needs.

 ## Software Release Schedule
 - Major `X.0.0` software updates will occur approximately once per year